 Since summer 2018 I have been collaborating with my colleague and friend, audio engeneer and artist, Vilius Jokubaitis (Vilo Spice).
 Together we are working to fuse the magic of what remains of the ancient Baltic sign language with 5.1 surround and animated photomontages.
-The project is called SILENT TEMPLES and is planned to premiere in Klaipėda, Lithuania, in summer 2020.
+The project is called SILENT TEMPLES and is planned to premiere in Klaipėda, Lithuania, in may 2020.

 In 2012 I worked on an installation called “Be-tono” (“toneless”) for the audio-visual poetry festival Tarp 2012 in Vilnius, Lithuania.
 I contributed a large scale photomontage called Altar Shadows, which was inspired by life and work of an early 20th century Lithuanian writer and poet Vincas Mykolaitis-Putinas.
 The festival then invited a number of contemporary poets to write their poetic interpretations of the image, which were then put onto grey silicate bricks and arranged on the floor.
 Installation was shown at the Vartai gallery, Vilnius and then travelled to Klaipėda, Lithuania, where it appeared at the I.Simonaitytė’s library.

 Requiem for a Post-Soviet Dream is the first series of photomontages I ever made.
 Images embody the most vivid memories, dreams, visions and hopes related to the post-soviet reality, as seen by a growing child, as well as the difficulty of the human condition in general.
 It tells a story of a little boy growing up in the post-soviet world.